Benni225/vimerito-2.4-demille/readme.md

   }
 }
 ```
-Have you noticed the attribute `$layout`?
+Do you noticed the attribute `$layout`?
 The value of this
 attribute is a templatefile outgoning from the folder *app/view*.
 When we add the view to the layout we have to specify in which
 HTML-element the result of our view copied.
-This we do with a CSS-selector
+You specify it with a CSS-selector
-like in jQuery (`#content` is an element with the id "content").
+like in querySelector or jQuery in JavaScript (`#content` is an element with the id "content").

 If you don't want to use the layout, you have to return the render-result of your
 template.